 In 2013–2014 The British School of Barcelona carried out an ambitious project to expand the facilities of the BSB Castelldefels campus.
 The expansion, which represented an investment of €4.7 million, enabled the British school to offer new services and increase its capacity for new students in Early Years, Primary and Secondary in response to the high demand in the area.

 The result of the expansion was a new Secondary building with a dozen classrooms, a fully equipped 700m2 Theatre with 376 seats, music rooms, two multi-sport courts and an artificial turf field, a new kitchen and a large dining hall.

 On the 11th October 2014, The British School of Barcelona was pleased to mark the opening of the new buildings with a spectacular inauguration ceremony.

-The ceremony was chaired by Headmaster Josep González, and it also included the participation of the Vice-Consul of Great Britain in Barcelona, Maria Leng, and the Mayor of Castelldefels, Manuel Reyes.
+The ceremony was chaired by the Headmaster of BSB and it also included the participation of the Vice-Consul of Great Britain in Barcelona, Maria Leng, and the Mayor of Castelldefels, Manuel Reyes.
 Following the speeches, a party was held for the whole school community which gathered together more than 500 people including both families and staff of The British School of Barcelona.

 BSB Nexus, new Pre-University Campus

 The purpose-built, three-storey centre, offers a global pre-university experience to 16-18 year-old students through a comprehensive curriculum: Advanced Level Examinations (A Levels), International Baccalaureate® (IB) Diploma Programme (DP), Foundation Programme, Spanish Bachillerato.